 \subsection{Capturing Non-Local Context while Minimizing Latency}

 While large context windows are beneficial, including entire files can introduce unacceptable latency for an in-the-flow feature like Smart Paste.
-However, important non-local context, such as library imports, is often required to correctly adapt pasted code.
-To balance this trade-off, we restrict input sequences to 4096 tokens and employ a greedy algorithm (Algorithm~\ref{alg:context}) to strategically select the relevant local and non-local code for the model.
+We restrict input sequences to 4096 tokens, a limit chosen to balance model size against strict real-time latency thresholds.
+Offline testing indicated that increasing this token budget yielded no significant gains.
+To maximize the utility of the token budget, we strategically select relevant code local to the paste and non-local context (e.g., imports) using a greedy algorithm (Algorithm~\ref{alg:context}).

 This process begins by seeding the context ($C$) with the paste region ($R$) and the file's first line ($L_0$).
-The context is then iteratively expanded by greedily adding lines using three pointers: one moving downwards from the file's start ($p_h$), one moving upwards from the start of the paste region ($p_p$), and one moving downwards from the end of the paste region ($p_s$).
-This continues until the token budget ($B=4096$) is met or no more lines can be added ($C=C_{prev}$).
+We expand context using three pointers: $p_h$ moving down from the file start (header), $p_p$ moving up from the paste start (prefix), and $p_s$ moving down from the paste end (suffix), until the budget ($B=4096$) is met or the entire file has been included.
+The termination condition $C = C_{prev}$ indicates that the context has stabilized, whether by exhausting the budget or capturing all available lines.
 The pointer starting from the top ($p_h$) is crucial for capturing headers, which contain critical information such as library imports.
 This context-building approach is used consistently during both training and inference.